Chapter 11:

 Claws scraped the trees, teeth gleaming, low growls echoing through the fog.

-Itsuki snapped a card.
+Itsuki snapped his card.

 Rei flung fire orbs.